ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+or put It where be will stumble over il
 about six times a dayi Drink nothing
 without seeing It.
 Sign nothing without
 reading it and make sure that it means